 NOW’s Vitamin C supplement advertises the addition of natural ingredients to their potent formula.
 While it’s true that the meager amount of rose hip extract helps to bolster these pills’ Vitamin C content, the addition is too small to really call this product natural or organic.
 Regardless, it provides a high potency and purity, all for a very reasonable cost.Read more

 In addition to having the standard 1,000 mg of Vitamin C derived from ascorbic acid, this supplement also contains a small amount of rose hips powder.
 This is another common source of Vitamin C that is natural, but the amount contained is insignificant when compared to the acid-derived portions of the formula.

-Other than the vegetable based coating used for manufacturing the capsules, this supplement only carries ingredients that provide the body with Vitamin C. The purity of NOW’s formula is slightly weakened due to the addition of rosehips, since it offers a less pure source of the nutrient.
+Other than the vegetable-based coating used for manufacturing the capsules, this supplement only carries ingredients that provide the body with Vitamin C. The purity of NOW’s formula is slightly weakened due to the addition of rosehips since it offers a less pure source of the nutrient.

-The addition of rosehips to the formula give these capsules a sour or tart taste.
+The addition of rosehips to the formula gives these capsules a sour or tart taste.
 This difference is subtle, however, and easily overpowered by the bitter-tasting ascorbic acid.
 For the most part, you should be able to avoid tasting these supplements at all if you swallow them whole with the aid of some liquid.

 Despite containing a few extra ingredients, the affordability of these Vitamin C supplements are easily comparable to many simpler products on the market.
-In many cases, these are actually more affordable than most tablet or capsule-based formulas, since one bottle can last for several months if taken at the minimum dose.
+In many cases, these are actually more affordable than most tablets or capsule-based formulas, since one bottle can last for several months if taken at the minimum dose.

 1000 mg of ascorbic acid is used to supply the Vitamin C in this supplement.
 Some individuals may be turned off by the synthetic nature of this chemical, but the fact is that this is the purest and easiest method of supplying great deals of this nutrient to your body.